xtremestar123/claim-epic-freebies/README.md

 This is a supplementary repository for [Revadike/epicgames-freebies-claimer](https://github.com/Revadike/epicgames-freebies-claimer)

-Please leave a :star: [star](https://github.com/maximousblk/claim-epic-freebies#:~:text=star) :star: if you find this helpful.
+Please leave a star [:star:](https://github.com/maximousblk/claim-epic-freebies#:~:text=star) if you find this helpful.

 ## Setup